Skip to content

 How the peninsula works: five towns, two seas

-The spit stretches 35 km from Wladyslawowo at the mainland end to Hel at the tip.
-Five towns line the route from west to east: Wladyslawowo (gateway, kid-friendly attractions), Chalupy (kite zone), Kuznica (quietest, residential), Jastarnia (middle, hotel cluster), Jurata (premium, manicured), Hel (cape, museums, seals).
+The spit stretches about 35 km from Wladyslawowo at the mainland end to Hel at the tip.
+Five towns sit on the spit itself, from west to east: Chalupy (kite zone), Kuznica (quietest, residential), Jastarnia (middle, hotel cluster), Jurata (premium, manicured) and Hel (cape, museums, seals).
+Wladyslawowo sits at the base, already on the mainland, as the gateway.
 The open Baltic runs along the north side, Puck Bay along the south.
-Width varies from 200 m at the narrowest to 3 km at the widest.
+Width varies from just 100-150 m at the narrowest to over 3 km at the widest.
 One road (DK216) and one rail line (Polregio 213) connect everything.

 The two-sea geography is the peninsula's signature feature.
-Open Baltic gives waves, dunes, classic surf-and-sand aesthetics.
+Open Baltic gives waves, dunes, and a classic surf-and-sand look.
 Puck Bay gives shallow warm water, calm conditions, family bathing.
 Most travellers want access to both, which is why middle-spit bases (Jastarnia, Jurata) work better than end-spit bases (Hel, Wladyslawowo).

 Where to stay: Hel, Jastarnia, Jurata, Kuznica, Chalupy